The Dawning Light

 Two months of storms, sickness, and thirst.
 And on every one of those days, Revelation did not pause.

-Quddús refuses to ride.
+Quddús refused to ride.

-Then the desert strips them further.
+Then the desert stripped them further.

 Later, He told the servant what had happened: “Had I allowed you, you would surely have overtaken and punished him.
 But this was not to be.
 The papers and writings which that bag contained are destined to reach, through the instrumentality of this Arab, such places as we could never have succeeded in attaining.
 Grieve not, therefore, at his action, for this was decreed by God, the Ordainer, the Almighty.”